 While the initial cost is higher, you can save in the long term with savings on mower wear and tear, fuel and time.
 If you're unsure, try it with a small area to see the results.

 Check out some of the best alternative lawn mixes, below.

 Grass tends to struggle in lawns overhung by trees and shrubs, so a no-grass lawn is a great alternative

 For a sunny spot

 This mix is ideal for a sunny spot with good garden loam, producing a succession of flowers from late spring through summer and evergreen foliage for winter.
-Use dwarf bulbs to fill any winter/spring colour gaps.
+Use dwarf spring bulbs to fill any winter/spring colour gaps.